 Another threat you must consider is hackers or other malicious external actors who may try to access your documents.
 Your online accounts, particularly messaging and data storage platforms, are crucial for document security.

-Protect these accounts with strong passwords.
+Protect these accounts with strong passwords to maximize security.
 Provide your employees with an enterprise password manager to easily generate and store strong passwords for crucial accounts.
 That will immensely decrease the possibility of a successful cyberattack, directed at your business.

 User access control will also help with external threats as there will be a limit on how many employees can share documents throughout the organization or externally.